Feminist blog: History

 The rise of feminist blogs coincided with the expansion of the internet, where the ease of creating and maintaining a blog allowed many to express their views without the need for mainstream media gatekeepers.
 Platforms like Blogger, LiveJournal, and WordPress provided the necessary tools for these voices to be heard, leading to a proliferation of feminist content online.

-By many accounts, the latter half of the aughts and first half of the 2010's represented the "heyday" of the independent feminist blogosphere.
+By many accounts, the latter half of the 2000s and first half of the 2010s represented the "heyday" of the independent feminist blogosphere.
 Eventually, pressure to professionalize and monetize posed challenges.
 As feminist blogs grew, so did need for staff to maintain them, and the pressure to monetize the content through advertising, sponsorships, and partnerships.
 This commercialization sometimes led to a dilution of the independent and radical voices that had characterized the early days of feminist blogging.

 In pursuit of financial sustainability, many blogs either transitioned into more formal media organizations, requiring significant structural changes, or phased out due to the inability to support full-time staff and operational costs.
 For instance, The Toast announced its closure in 2016, citing financial pressures despite its popularity and critical acclaim.

 Despite their decline, the legacy of feminist blogs remains significant.
 They were pioneers in using the internet for activism and set the stage for the modern feminist movements seen today in the #MeToo and #TimesUp movements.
 These blogs also nurtured a generation of writers and activists who continue to influence feminist discourse across various media.

 Today, the spirit of feminist blogging lives on through newer formats and platforms, with podcasts, video blogs (vlogs), and multimedia journalism carrying the torch.
 These successors have adapted to the changing digital landscape, ensuring that feminist discourse continues to evolve and impact global conversations about gender and equality.